Who’s Your TripDaddy:

 In this article, we’d like to share with you the top 7 reasons why you should consider traveling with a tour operator!

-Tour operators are in the business of providing amazing experiences for their clients.
+- Focused on Safety: Tour operators are in the business of providing amazing experiences for their clients.
 Group Travel Network prides itself on doing this through proactive planning.
-This means thinking around corners and training their staff in effective business practices as it pertains to the safety and security of your group during a trip.
-Crisis planning, incident management, and resiliency are all words that every tour operator should be employed when building a trip.
+This means thinking around corners and training their staff in the effective business practices as it pertains to safety and security of your group during a trip.
+Crisis planning, incident management, and resiliency are all words that every tour operator should be employing when building a trip.
 Tour operators use resources from a destination’s CVB, local law enforcement and work with outside vendors to consider the most enjoyable, efficient and stress-free travel experience for all travelers.
 Appropriate safety protocols and measured response outlets are employed in the event of an incident.
 Experienced tour operators will always be prepared!

-Tour operators leverage connections across the industry, not only to maximize pricing benefits for their clients (think buying in volume!) but can also leverage those connections to provide unique and specific opportunities to groups that the general public would never be able to achieve!
+- Connections: Networking Works!
+Tour operators leverage connections across the industry, not only to maximize pricing benefits for their clients (think buying in volume!), but can also leverage those connections to provide unique and specific opportunities to groups that the general public would never be able to achieve!
 These connections also serve tour operators well to understand upcoming events or yet to be released promotions that could benefit future groups!
-These insider tips often lead to beneficial information such as road closures for events, preferred parking, reduced unforeseen costs, and exclusive opportunities for youth groups.
+These insider tips often lead to beneficial information such road closures for events, preferred parking, reduced unforeseen costs, and exclusive opportunities for youth groups.

 We’re hopeful that these 7 reasons have provided you with some useful knowledge about why it’s important to use a tour operator when planning all your group travel needs!
 When you begin planning your next student travel adventure, we humbly suggest that you consider researching and using a tour operator!
 Group Travel Network would love to showcase our services to you and your students, but if that isn’t the best fit for you please make sure your preferred travel planner is a SYTA Tour Operator.